Trees by The Harbour

 Going a little bananas here, but these will simply represent some wild banana trees growing alongside the rail corridor.
 Not a working banana farm.

 When you think of Coffs Harbour, you think of the Big Banana.
-So Philden Harbour needed something to place it in close proximity.
+So Philden Beach needed something to place it in close proximity.
 I've used these MP Scenery Products banana trees before with great success.
 As with a lot of scenery products that are produced in Eastern Europe, there is still a shortage of products as the Ukraine war continues to impact markets in neighbouring countries.
 I grabbed the only packet that was available, so for now will have to be content with just the 4 banana trees growing wild alongside the rail corridor.
 Another 2 Coconut Palms and a second Washington Palm complete the vegetation on the otherside of the tracks from the Jetty Hotel gardens.
 They add a foreground feature that doesn't obscure my view of trains passing beneath the Philden Street overpass.
-(Yes, the name of the overpass has stuck from my previous layout, and seems fitting given that it will divide the Philden Harbour yard from the soon to be constructed Philden Beach Station).
+(Yes, the name of the overpass has stuck from my previous layout).

 My ex-NSW 422 headed up the first train to run beneath the palm trees.